 Luhačovice, 763 26

-The association Luhovaný Vincent has been organizing a festival of the same name since 2009.
-It strives to become a cultural platform for the 21st century spa town, despite not having a space of its own.
-Nevertheless, a recent generous support of the Thienen-Adlerflycht family—owners of Chateau Luhačovice—has enabled Luhovaný Vincent to launch their 2021 pilot artist residency programme for performing arts.
+The association Luhovaný Vincent has been organising a multi-genre festival of the same name since 2009.
+The association strives to become a cultural platform for the 21st-century spa, albeit not having its own space.
+Thanks to the support of the Thienen-Adlerflycht family, the association launched in 2021 a pilot artist residency programme for performing arts.
 Since 2021, the chateau has been under construction.
 For this reason, the association does not currently provide the residencies for the performing arts!

 History of the Chateau: